-The long days of summer vacation are ahead, days that call for tossing some snacks in a cooler and heading out to explore a new playground.
-We’ve rounded up some of the best playgrounds in the Edmonton area – Trust me, these are playgrounds worth the drive!
+The long and lazy days of summer vacation are ahead, days that call for tossing some snacks in a cooler and heading out to explore a new playground.
+We’ve rounded up some of the best playgrounds in the Edmonton area – trust me, these playgrounds are worth the drive!

 Come for the dinosaurs, stay for the sweet zipline!
 In 2013 a bone from an Hadrosaur was found in Meadowview (now safely stored at the Royal Tyrell Museum in Drumheller) and to commemorate the find, a dino themed playground was built.
 The zipline that stretches across part of the park is another big draw for the kiddos.

 Spruce Grove Rotary Playscape | 221 Jennifer Heil Way, Spruce Grove

 Billed as the park that was “designed by kids, for kids”, the bright colours and endless choices of playground equipment offer something for everyone.
 Parents will love the fact that the entire park is based in rubber flooring (no sand!), and that the perimeter is fenced.
 The main entrance is the only way in and out – perfect for those kiddos that might be tempted to wander.

 Argyll Community Playground | 6750 – 88 Street, Edmonton